tyano/strict/docs/index.md

 ### Define your own validator

+*Note: There is an incompatibility with the original Struct library.
+In Struct, validator is plain map, but in Strict, it is Record*

 As mentioned previously, the validators in *strict* library are defined using plain data.
 It is just a `strict.core/Validator` record.
 For example, this is how the builtin integer validator is defined:

 ```clojure